 Have you ever heard of people talking about a fibromyalgia toolbox?
 Well, a fibromyalgia toolbox is a real ‘idea’.
 There is no definition.
 It is basically an emergency kit for fibromyalgia flares.
-(I think I’m going to Snap!).
 When you are in a fibromyalgia flare, you are in much more pain, you are beyond exhausted and you may be in a fibro fog.
 (The Fog of Fibromyalgia).

-A fibro toolbox can be made up of things of a tactile nature; coloring books, journals, activity books, crocheting, knitting, craft supplies and other things that you can do while you are in a flare.
-If a fibro fog accompanies your flare, many find watching movies they have seen before (because you won’t remember a new one) or listening to specific pre-planned music helpful.
+A fibro toolbox can be made up of things of a tactile nature.
+Coloring books, journals, activity books, crocheting, knitting, craft supplies and other things that you can do while you are in a flare.
+If a fibro fog accompanies your flare, many find watching movies you have seen before (because you won’t remember a new one) or listening to specific pre-planned music helpful.

 A fibro toolbox can also be a skill set you have learned for working through your pain.
 Meditation, deep breathing exercises, guided imagery, and/or reframing thought patterns, are examples of a few practices put in place.